extendr/extendr/paper.md

 This paper introduces a collection of four Rust crates and an R package that collectively make up the extendr project.
 The goal of this project is to provide (automatic) binding of Rust to R, using an opinionated and ergonomics-focused suite of tools that facilitate the use of Rust code within R packages.
-This is achived by providing an emulation of the R data model within Rust, integration of Rust tooling in the R-package build systems, a rust developer experience in R, and functions for preparing publishing of Rust-powered R-packages to CRAN.
+This is achieved by providing an emulation of the R data model within Rust, integration of Rust tooling in the R-package build systems, a rust developer experience in R, and functions for preparing publishing of Rust-powered R-packages to CRAN.
 A webpage with an overview of the extendr crates/packages and access to comprehensive